Monumental Experiences

 Another highlight was when we were able to see the White House but sadly we did not see the President, his family or the new first dog.
 Later in the hotel we found out that

-a small plane had strayed into the restricted airspace and we had just missed the evacuation by a few hours.
 We loved the Lincoln Memorial, especially since we saw it at night.
 The lighting on the statue of Lincoln is incredible at night, and we girls look pretty cute on the stairs of the monument too.

 We looked at the Capitol from afar because we were just too tired to walk up to it.
 And when I say "we" I am using the word the way Queen would, which means that I was too tired.